Squarefront/squarespace-marquee-template/README.md

 This template is a copy of Squarespace's own template for the purposes of tracking development updates.
 This template code is subject to Squarespace's [Developer Template License](https://www.squarespace.com/template-license/).

 ## Release Notes
+* Not much activity going on with this template.
+Small bug fixes.